lwtnn/lwtnn/README.md

    derived classes.
  - **Easy to extend:** Should cover 95% of deep network architectures we would realistically consider.

-At the moment we also include a Python converter from the [AGILEPack][ap] Yaml format to the format used here.
-In the future we hope to include converters from the [Keras][kr] format as well.
+ - **Hard to break:** The NN constructor checks the serialized NN for consistency.
+To prevent bugs with incorrectly ordered variables, all inputs and outputs are stored in ``std::map`s.

+We also include converters from several popular formats to the `lwtnn` JSON format.
+Currently the following formats are supported:
+ - [AGILEPack][ap]
+ - [Keras][kr]

 How do I use it?
 ----------------